Vermonter (train): Route

-The Vermonter uses Amtrak and ConnDOT's electrified Northeast Corridor line from Washington, D.C., to New Haven, Connecticut.
+The Vermonter uses Amtrak and CTDOT's electrified Northeast Corridor line from Washington, D.C., to New Haven, Connecticut.
 After switching to a diesel locomotive at New Haven, it then uses the Amtrak-owned New Haven–Springfield Line north to Springfield, Massachusetts, and the MassDOT-owned Connecticut River Line between Springfield and Northfield, Massachusetts.
 From Northfield to St. Albans, Vermont, it traverses New England Central Railroad trackage.
 Weekend trains have an additional stop at Metropark station in Iselin, New Jersey.

-The Vermont Agency of Transportation offers discounted fares for travel between most Vermont stations along the route.